DanieleDeSensi/peafowl/README.md

     * The tag to associate to the packet when the match is found For example, by calling ```pfwl_field_string_tags_add_L7(state, PFWL_FIELDS_L7_HTTP_BODY, "<?xml", PFWL_FIELD_MATCHING_PREFIX, "TAG_XML")```, every time the body of an HTTP packets starts with the ```<?xml``` string, the ```TAG_XML``` tag will be associated with that packet.
 The user can find the tags associated to each packet in the ```dissection_info``` struct returned by the ```pfwl_dissect_from_L2``` call.
 Tags matching rules can also be loaded from files by using the ```pfwl_field_tags_load_L7``` call.

-For a more detailed description of the aforementioned calls and for other API calls, please refer to the documentation in ["peafowl.h"](include/peafowl/peafowl.h) header.
+For a more detailed description of the framework please refer to the [documentation](https://peafowl.readthedocs.io/en/latest/).

 Contributions
 ================================================================================================================